After arriving in Asia, my skin was all over the place.

 To me, it just feels like I’m being thrown from an airplane without a parachute and the wind is hitting me in the face.

-Because I had this done before, I kind of knew what was happening when they turned on the LOUD machine, so with very little preparation I braced myself.
+Because I’ve done this before, I figured out what was happening when they turned on the LOUD machine.

 She put a face masque on me afterward for about 15-20 minutes.